 How did this financial product consider principal adverse impacts on sustainability factors?
 For sustainable investments, principal adverse impacts are a key part of assessing such investments do not do significant harm as explained above.

-For other investments the Investment Manager's research process includes consideration of Principal Adverse Impact indicators for all investments where data was available, which allows the Investment Manager to make informed investment decisions, as explained above.
+For other investments the Investment Manager's research process included consideration of Principal Adverse Impact indicators for all investments where data was available, which allows the Investment Manager to make informed investment decisions, as explained above.

-Further information on the Principal Adverse Impact indicators which are taken into account by the Investment Manager can be found in the Annex to the Investment Manager's website disclosures for the Fund.
-Information on how the principal adverse impacts were taken into account will be provided in the Fund's annual report.
+Further information on the Principal Adverse Impact indicators which were taken into account by the Investment Manager can be found in the Annex to the Investment Manager's website disclosures for the Fund.

-The list includes the investments constituting the greatest proportion of investments of the financial product during the reference period which is: 01/04/2022 to 31/03/2023
+The list includes the investments constituting the greatest proportion of investments of the financial product during the reference period which is: 01 April 2022 to 31 March 2023